Zoological Medicine Residency

 A major aim of this residency program is to graduate veterinarians who are either Diplomates of the ACZM or eligible to take the exam.
 To attain this goal, it is necessary to complete the publication requirements for the Certification Examination of the ACZM by March of the 3rd year.
 Assuming this goal is met, the resident will be eligible to sit the exam in September of the 4th year.
 Time has been allocated for study during portions of the first 3 months at Disney’s Animal Kingdom.
 There is also excellent opportunity for study during the 3rd year at White Oak Conservation Center.

-Potential for Jobs for Residents Finishing the Program
+Career Opportunities for Residents Finishing the Program

 Our residents usually are employed as either zoo veterinarians or academicians.
 The number of positions for zoo veterinarians has increased dramatically within the last decade.
 This is due, in part, to the requirement that accredited zoos must have either a full-time veterinarian or a contract with a veterinarian.
 There is also an increasing need for more veterinarians in veterinary schools to teach zoological medicine (primarily avian, reptile and small mammal medicine).